dominuszagare/ThreeJS_VR_app_quickstart/README.md

 ## Why not Unity?
 Why not use Unity?
 Unity is a great choice for creating VR applications with a lot of features and a great community.
 It also enables you to create applications for multiple platforms even web applications.
 It also has better performance by using Webassembly to run inside a browser.

 But the main reason why I chose to use three.js is that is relatively easy to learn and it is very flexible and lightweight.
-You can create small apps that include only the things you need but for larger or more demanding applications i would recommend using Unity.
+You can create small apps that include only the things you need. (projects contains a Webpack config that will reduce the app size even further) But for larger or more demanding applications I would recommend using Unity.

 [Unity + WebXR](https://github.com/Rufus31415/Simple-WebXR-Unity)